mohSalah66/cupertino_localizations/README.md

 # cupertino_localizations

-provider localization for cupertino. just en,ar and zh You can use it to fixed the error: The getter 'pasteButtonLabel' was called on null.
+Provider localization for cupertino. just en,ar and zh if you don't wont to use the default.
+You can use it to fixed the error: The getter 'pasteButtonLabel' was called on null.

 ## Usage